e-clawson/capstone-practice/README.md

 - run the frontend in the browser - inspect the browser and check to see that the backend console.log is appearing

 If it is - then you have a setup frontend and backend and they are successfully communicating

+backend -
+- make config.js file
+- going to use mongoose to help us communicate - install mongoose by using the following command in the terminal (make sure terminal is cd into backend) = 'npm i mongoose'
+- in config file - import mongoose from mongoose
+- make async function to connect to the db (async gives you more control over when it happens )
+- for this connection you need your mongodb driver URL - log in to mongodb(online) - go to connect go to drivers and grab the link
+VERY IMORTANT - make sure this is securte - put in a .env file to do this
+- run 'npm install dotenv'
+- got to server.js and import 'dotenv/config'
+- make a .env file
+- add that .env into .gitignore
+- add Mongo_URL = and paste your connection link here
+- add your password and add database name after mongodb.net after the / and before the ?
+-